google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 ## What about iOS?
 Ah, my old friend iOS Safari.
 As with the parallax scrolling, we run into an issue here.
-Because we are scrolling on an element, we need to specify `-webkit-overflow-scrolling: touch`, but that cause 3D flattening and our entire scrolling effect stops working.
+Because we are scrolling on an element, we need to specify `-webkit-overflow-scrolling: touch`, but that causes 3D flattening and our entire scrolling effect stops working.
 We solved this problem in the parallax scroller by detecting iOS Safari and relying on `position: sticky` as a workaround, and we’ll do exactly the same thing here.
 Take a look at the